Identifying biogeochemical processes that control metal and radionuclide cycling in the environment

 Technical co-manager: Annie Kersting

-Reliable predictions of how actinides such as Pu and neptunium will migrate in the subsurface are not currently possible, preventing accurate assessments of risk to human health and the environment.
-The BioGeoChemistry of Actinides Scientific Focus Area (SFA) led by Lawrence Livermore National Laboratory (LLNL) is addressing this challenge.
-By identifying the dominant biogeochemical processes and underlying mechanisms that control actinide mobilization in surface water and groundwater (focusing on Pu), the SFA is advancing efforts to reliably predict and control actinide cycling and mobility in the environment.
-The project is supported by the Department of Energy’s (DOE) Office of Biological and Environmental Research (BER), within DOE’s Office of Science, as part of BER’s Subsurface Biogeochemical Research (SBR) program.
+Reliable predictions of metal and radionuclide cycling and migration in surface waters and the subsurface are limited by our knowledge of key processes controlling biogeochemical reactions at interfaces.
+The BioGeoChemistry at Interfaces Science Focus Area (SFA) led by Lawrence Livermore National Laboratory (LLNL) is addressing this challenge.
+By identifying the dominant biogeochemical processes and underlying mechanisms that control metal and radionuclide mobilization in surface water and groundwater, this SFA is advancing efforts to reliably predict their cycling and mobility in the environment.
+The project is supported by the Department of Energy’s (DOE) Office of Biological and Environmental Research (BER), within DOE’s Office of Science, as part of BER’s Environmental System Science (ESS) program.

 Key Knowledge Gaps